Shishir420-GIT/Automation-Generator/README.md

 - This application uses Gemini API Key Bedrock, which may incur costs.
 Please review Gemini pricing before extended use.
 - Ensure your Google cloud project is created properly and is attached to a Billing.

+- Pagination Enhancement is taking time, but it will come soon.